Caloric stimulationCaloric test; Bithermal caloric testing; Cold water calorics; Warm water calorics; Air caloric testing

 It may also be done to look for brain damage in people who are in a coma.

-Decreased alertness is a state of reduced awareness.
-A coma is a state of decreased alertness from which a person cannot be awakened.
-A long-term co...Read Article Now Book Mark Article
+Decreased alertness is a state of reduced awareness and is a serious condition.
+A coma is a state of decreased alertness from which a person cannot b...Read Article Now Book Mark Article

 Rapid, side-to-side eye movements should occur when cold or warm water is placed into the ear.
 The eye movements should be similar on both sides.